jackdmaddox/Week3_HTML/Day 1 - About Me/about_me/README.md

 #MyFirstDigitalCraftPre-WorkProject
-This is the Read Me file for Jack's first Digital Craft Pre-Course Work.
+This is the Read Me file for Jack's About ME.
 Howdy!